-Understanding wig colours is probably the reason most people call us! if you have never bought a wig before, colours are really difficult to understand.
+Understanding wig colours is probably the reason most people contact us!
+If you have never bought a wig before, colours are really difficult to understand.
 Basically, it is often best to go for a colour similar to your own hair if you do not want to draw attention to the fact you are wearing a wig.
 If you don't mind who knows then the world is your oyster!

 Wig colours are completely different to hair dye colours.
 Basically, the colour 1 is black, 2 nearly black, 4 dark brown and so on.
 You then get to blonde colours at colour 20 to 26, copper 27 - 29, auburn 30 - 33.
 After that, 34 to colour 60 are varying degrees of greys with 60 being white!
 So, if you look at colour 12/26/27, this would be the colour 12 (mousy brown) with 26 (honey blonde) and 27 (copper).
 It basically means it is a mix of the three colours.